-Section (c) of the Background Discussion of the WGMR Framework states that VM margin protects the transacting parties from the current exposure that has already been incurred by one of the parties from changes in the mark-to-market value of the contract after the transaction has been executed.
+8 The WGMR Framework states in element 3 that VM margin protects the transacting parties from the current exposure that has already been incurred by one of the parties from changes in the mark-to-market value of the contract after the transaction has been executed.
 The amount of variation margin reflects the size of this current exposure.
 It depends on the mark-to-market value of the derivatives at any point in time and can therefore change over time.
+See BCBS-IOSCO, ibid.

-9 Element 2: Scope of coverage - scope of applicability of the WGMR Framework states that the BCBS and IOSCO believe that the margin requirements need not apply to non-centrally cleared derivatives to which non-financial entities that are not systemically important are a party, given that (i) such transactions are viewed as posing little or no systemic risk and (ii) such transactions are exempted from central clearing mandates under most national regimes.
+9 The WGMR Framework states in element 2 that the BCBS and IOSCO believe that the margin requirements need not apply to non-centrally cleared derivatives to which non-financial entities that are not systemically important are a party, given that (i) such transactions are viewed as posing little or no systemic risk and (ii) such transactions are exempted from central clearing mandates under most national regimes.
+See BCBS-IOSCO, ibid.